kyma-project/btp-manager/docs/user/03-40-management-of-service-instances-and-bindings.md

-# Manage the Lifecycle of Service Instances and Service Bindings
+# Management of the Service Instances and Service Bindings Lifecycle

 Use the SAP BTP Operator module to manage the lifecycle of service instances and service bindings in the Kyma environment.